 MariaDB Primary Key Auto_Increment

 In MariaDB, the Auto_Increment column can be used to generate a unique identity for new rows every time.
-The columns start from default value 1 and it can’t be started automatically from the null value or a lower value less than 1.
+The columns start from the default value 1, and they can’t be started automatically from the null value or a lower value less than 1.

-Each table has one auto_increment column in the table.
-It must be defined as key (not necessarily primary key or unique key)
+Each table has one auto_increment column.
+It must be defined as a key (not necessarily a primary key or a unique key)

 The diagram of MariaDB Primary Key Auto_increment is given below: